 Professional help is needed to treat rats, particularly if you have an infestation in your home or business.

 Rats are also often found in earth banks, compost or muckheaps, sewers and the structure of buildings.
-They may also be found in undisturbed storage areas, such as haystacks and heaps of tyres of pallets, and in piles of undisturbed rubbish if the sites are close to a ready supply of food.
+They may also be found in undisturbed storage areas, such as haystacks and heaps of tyres or pallets, and in piles of undisturbed rubbish if the sites are close to a ready supply of food.

-Whilst it is possible to purchase rodenticide for home use remember if you don’t remove the cause of the initial infestation then re-infestation is highly likely to occur.
+Whilst it is possible to buy rat poison, remember if you don’t remove the causes of the infestation then re-infestation is highly likely to occur.
 Remember that rat poison is poisonous to humans, pets and other wildlife.